 VOYA Bright Eyes has been formulated with natural ingredients to give a wake up call to tired eyes.
 The key ingredient is Voya’s signature seaweed, which has vitamins, minerals, amino acids and enzymes that are antioxidants with skin-healing and rejuvenating properties.

-Mad Hippie Eye Cream ($24.99 in the shop) has a natural peptide formula that targets wrinkles, puffiness and dark circles.
+Mad Hippie Eye Cream ($24.99) has a natural peptide formula that targets wrinkles, puffiness and dark circles.
 It features Eyeliss, a combination of three natural peptides, to combat dark circles, eliminate under-eye bags and improve puffiness.

 The Right Eye Cream for 30-Somethings